Skip to main content

 He told supporters the margin of victory was slimmer than they were expecting but credited Flores’ performance to having former President Donald Trump at the top of the ticket.

-"A win is a win," Gonzalez told the Texas Tribune.
+"A win is a win," Gonzalez told The Texas Tribune.
 "We've been through tight races in the past.
 With Trump at the top of the ticket, he excites a lot of people that don't normally come out to vote."

 His victory dashes Republican hopes of regaining the seat and making gains in the historically Democratic region, which includes Congressional District 34.

-Gonzalez, D-McAllen, defeated Flores, R-Los Indios, two years ago.
+Gonzalez, D-McAllen, also defeated Flores, R-Los Indios, two years ago.
 The district was one of the few competitive congressional races this election cycle and one in which House Republicans poured millions of dollars into to try to win back.

 When the two faced off in 2022, Flores, 38, was the incumbent, having been elected during a special election just a few months prior.
 Gonzalez, 57, defeated Flores that year by 8.5 percentage points.